wp-plugins/mmm-file-list/readme.txt

 Not at this time.
 If you want to request them via the forums here then I can have them added fairly quickly.

+= Why not have a settings page or upload functionality? =

+The idea behind this plugin is to be really simple and not mess with your site.
+The plugin file itself is designed so that you could just copy / paste it into your functions.php and it would run without even needing to worry about a plugin.
+If you are looking for a full featured file manager you should take a look at [File Away](https://wordpress.org/support/view/plugin-reviews/file-away).

 == Screenshots ==

 1. Sample of the "li" output used with a fairly large set of bylaws.